 - Your description of the collision

-- The name and licence number of the other driver involved
+- The name and license number of the other driver involved

 - The registration and insurance from the other driver’s vehicle